-- 8. Every complaint shall be made in writing using the appropriate forms which must be lodged with the CEO (or nominee) and should include: - a. the full name and contact details for the complainant; - b. the name and any other available identifying details for the respondent(s)to the complaint; - an unambiguous, comprehensive and clear description of the alleged breaches of the AusIMM's Charter, By-Laws, Code of Ethics, Regulations and/or any Professional Codes adopted by the Board; - d. documentation supporting the allegations; - e. a description of any commercial relationship or potential for perceived conflict of interest between the complainant and the respondent to the complaint.
+- 7. Any person, or organisation, may lodge a complaint in respect of the actions of a member or members. - 8.
+Every complaint shall be made in writing using the appropriate forms, available on the AusIMM website, which must be lodged via the compliance email address noted on the form, and should include: - a) the full name and contact details for the complainant; - b) the name and any other available identifying details for the respondent(s) to the complaint; - an unambiguous, comprehensive and clear description of the alleged breaches of the AusIMM's Charter, By-Laws, Code of Ethics, Regulations and/or any Professional Codes adopted by the Board; - d) documentation supporting the allegations; - e) a description of any commercial relationship or potential for perceived conflict of interest between the complainant and the respondent to the complaint.

-An incomplete or nonspecific complaint will not be accepted for investigation, and the complainant(s) will be advised accordingly.
+An incomplete or non-specific complaint will not be accepted for investigation, and the complainant(s) will be advised accordingly.

-- 9. Upon receipt of a complaint which meets the requirements of Clause 8, the CEO (or nominee) will: - a) confirm the person named as respondent to the complaint is a current member and a member at the time the alleged breach occurred.
-If a member resigns during the investigation of a complaint, then that member shall not be eligible to reapply for membership for a minimum period of five years or longer if agreed by the Board; - b) refer the matter to the Professional Conduct Committee for investigation; - c) advise the complainant that the matter has been referred to the Committee; - 10.
-The CEO may recommend to the Board that the respondent's membership be suspended or withdrawn during the investigation and determination of a complaint where there are very serious allegations underpinned by strong supporting documentation.
+- 9. Upon receipt of a complaint which meets the requirements of Clause 8, the CEO nominee will: - a) confirm the person named as respondent to the complaint is a current member and a member at the time the alleged breach occurred.
+If a member resigns during the investigation of a complaint, then that member shall not be eligible to reapply for membership for a minimum period of five years or longer if agreed by the Board; - b) refer the matter to the Professional Conduct Committee for investigation; - c) advise the complainant that the matter has been referred to the Committee; - d) inform complainants and respondents they are bound by confidentiality, as outlined in the Preamble and may not share any information concerning the complaint with any other party unless expressly permitted by the Professional Conduct Committee, Ethics Committee or AusIMM Board. - 10.
+The CEO may recommend to the Board that the respondent's membership be suspended or withdrawn during the investigation and determination of a complaint where there are very serious allegations underpinned by strong supporting documentation. - 11.
+If a complaint is made against a member in their capacity as an officer of the Institute where there are serious allegations underpinned by supporting documentation, then during the period of the investigation and finalisation of the complaint, that member should stand down from that role.